ChewKeanHo/license-rlos/README.md

    1. retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files).
-9. You're not required to expose and upstream your changes back to the copyright holders (Copyleft effect).
+9. You're NOT REQUIRED to expose and upstream your changes back to the copyright holders (Copyleft effect).
 10. You're NOT ALLOWED to use the creators' name, brand, and trademark without their written notices for any uses listed above.